mohiva/play-silhouette/docs/how-it-works/authenticator.rst

 framework result, before sending it to the client.
 If the service uses a backing store, then the authenticator instance will be updated in the store too.

+Renew an authenticator
+^^^^^^^^^^^^^^^^^^^^^^

+Authenticators have a fix expiration date.
+So with this method it's possible to renew the expiration of an authenticator by discarding the old one and creating a new one.
+Based on the implementation, the renew method revokes the given authenticator first, before creating a new one.
+If the authenticator was updated, then the updated artifacts will be embedded into the response.

 Discard an authenticator
 ^^^^^^^^^^^^^^^^^^^^^^^^